NickG-NZ/TrajOpt/README.md

 # TrajOpt
 **Trajectory Optimization Tools for Robotics**

+MILQR non-linear traj-opt with explicit handling of topography of SO(3) group (3D Rotations) Highly efficient with active-set method (projected-Newton) for handling input constraints (ILQR is DDP with first order expansion of dynamics)

+TODO: NLP
-Generic tools for direct trajectory optimzation using the SNOPT NLP solver.
+Generic tools for direct trajectory optimzation interfacing various NLP (non-linear programming) solvers.

-Includes both collocation and pseudo-spectral methods.
+Include both collocation and pseudo-spectral methods.

-In the future, MILQR trajectory optimization will be added.